livio-24/Crime-event-localization-and-deduplication/README.md

 #### Windows
 After installing PostgreSQL on your machine, create the database by using the <a href="https://github.com/federicarollo/Crime-event-localization-and-deduplication/blob/master/crimedb.sql">crimedb.sql</a> file.

-Then, download the <a href="https://github.com/federicarollo/Crime-event-localization-and-deduplication/tree/master/Crime%20Ingestion%20App">Crime Ingestion App folder</a>.
-Modify the config.json file with the configuration parameters to connect to your database.
+Then, download the <a href="https://github.com/federicarollo/Crime-event-localization-and-deduplication/tree/master/Crime%20Ingestion%20App">Crime Ingestion App folder</a> and modify the config.json file with the configuration parameters to connect to your database.

-Run the following command on the terminal:
+Run the following commands on the terminal:

+<div class="highlight highlight-source-shell"><pre>
-<div class="highlight highlight-source-shell"><pre>mvn clean package
+mvn clean package
-xcopy configuration target
-cd target
-java -jar Crime_Ingestion_App-1.0.0.jar
+xcopy configuration target /s /e cd target java -jar Crime_Ingestion_App-1.0.0.jar
 </pre></div>